 - Flexibility – flexibility is key when experimenting with nootropics.
 Realize there will be times it may cost $50 or $100 just to find out that something doesn’t work for you.
 Or your favorite nootropic is suddenly no longer available.
 Or your favorite supplier has gone out of business.
 Especially relevant in this world-wide pandemic.

 Understand that no one is a master of the art and science of nootropics.
 Don’t believe anything I have to say, or what you read on other websites.
-Find out for yourself if something is true.
+Find out for yourself if the promised cognitive benefits are true.
 And change course when you need to if you want to achieve your neurohacking goals.

 Next, we’ll take a closer look at each of the nootropics recommend above and that I use every day.

-Each of the nootropics covered below links through to a complete review.
+Each of the nootropics I detail below links through to my full review.
 When you click through to each individual nootropic supplement review you’ll find more detail on what it is, why we use it, how it feels, its mechanism of action in your brain, side effects, forms available or types to buy, and dosage recommendations.

-You’ll also notice in the table above and each nootropic listed below that many of these ingredients are conveniently encapsulated in the Mind Lab Pro® formula of two capsules per day.
-Or in Performance Lab® Mind, or Performance Lab® Stim.
+You’ll also notice in the table above and each nootropic listed below that many of these ingredients are conveniently encapsulated in the Mind Lab Pro® v4.0 formula of two capsules per day.
+Or in Performance Lab® Mind, or Performance Lab® Caffeine+.

 Each of these nootropics are generally regarded as safe and non-toxic at the recommended dose.
 But your mileage may vary.
-How you respond to each of these compounds depends on a host of variables including:
+How you respond to each of these nootropic substances depends on a host of variables including:

 So please click through to each nootropic and read the side effects, prescription drug interactions and any other notes or warnings.
-But in general, these are among the safest cognitive enhancers we know of.
+But in general, these are among the safest cognitive enhancement supplements we know of.

 Read more about Nootropics Safety and Side Effects